 Our two favourite dishes had to be the ‘Bur Thod’ – fried king prawn wrapped in crispy chrysanthemum leaf, which was amazingly light and crunchy but succulently juicy, and the ‘Larb Pla Muek Hoy Shell’ – spicy minced squid and scallop with green herbs and roasted ground rice chilli dressing, which packed a welcome punch!
 Their use of traditional decoration was in keeping with the rest of the resort, with bamboo bird-cage style lanterns, hammered brass decoration and domed ceilings the restaurant had to be one of the most romantic settings of our mini-tour of Southern Thailand.

-Luxury and beauty aside, Rayavadee is an award winning eco-resort and a member of the ‘Leading Hotels of the World‘.
+Luxury and beauty aside, Rayavadee is strongly devoted to sustainability; an award winning eco-resort and a member of the ‘Leading Hotels of the World‘.
 It shares the land with its native wildlife including playful monkeys, tropical birds and bats.
 Lucky to grab a quick chat with the General Manager, Veerasak Sibunruang he explained the importance of maintaining this resort’s natural surroundings.
 “The wildlife was here before us and our aim is to preserve that, our 400 strong team are here not only for our guests, but also to keep this outstanding landscape with minimal impact on the environment” he explained with lighthearted authority.

 “Amazingly the seventeen years old site only added electricity power lines two years ago, and we recycle what we can and nothing goes to waste”.
 This level of luxury does come at a price but not at the cost of the natural habitat – and with minimal guilt factor.